wearelighthouse/wordpress/README.md

 `composer require webdevstudios/cmb2`

+There are a whole bunch of field types built into CMB2 which can be found [here](https://github.com/WebDevStudios/CMB2/wiki/Field-Types).

 Like custom post types and taxonomies, custom meta boxes are to be implemented as [mu-plugins](#must-use-plugins) for the exact same reasons as above.

 ### Naming Conventions